santi224m/Data-Structures/Open-Data-Structures-Notes/Binary-Trees.md

 * We use recursive alorithms to find details about binary trees

 #### Compute the size of a binary tree
 * To find the size of a binary tree, we start at the root node and find the size of its left child and right child.
-We do this recursively for a nodes and then add 1 to the result to account for the root node
+We do this recursively for all nodes and then add 1 to the result to account for the root node
 ```cpp
 int size(Node *root) {
   // Base case